Effect-TS/schema/docs/modules/Schema.ts.md

 ## trim

-The `trim` parser allows removing whitespaces from the beginning and end of a string.
+This combinator allows removing whitespaces from the beginning and end of a string.

 **Signature**